 |Maximum Amount||No Limit||No Limit|

-An NPS account can be opened both online and offline.
-The entire process is mentioned below:
+An investor can open an NPS account both online and offline.

 Follow the below steps to apply for an NPS account offline

 An investor can withdraw up to 25% of the total investment if he has invested for a continuous period of 3 years towards the NPS account.
-An investor is allowed to withdraw 3 times but there must be a gap of 5 years between the previous withdrawal and the withdrawal opted for.
+An investor can withdraw 3 times on filing the withdrawal form.
+For a withdrawal there must be a gap of 5 years between the previous withdrawal and the withdrawal opted for.

 This withdrawal is allowed only on specific occasions listed below: